23 February 2022 (updated: 24 July 2024)

 What can slow down data streams?

 From lousy internet connections to app downtime and glitchy Wi-Fi, sluggish data streams can certainly be a source of frustration.
-But they can pop up as a result of any number of reasons.
+Devices like Android TV and game consoles such as Xbox Series X can also impact streaming performance depending on their network connectivity and processing power.
+But the data stream slows as a result of any number of reasons.
 We look at a couple of the most common ones.

 On the Network side: